Moisture Content

 Projects that explore moisture content

-This experiment changes the moisture content of popcorn kernels in two ways.
-Soaking kernels in water adds moisture.
-Drying them in an oven removes moisture.
-You then pop each batch and count the unpopped kernels to see how moisture content affects the result.
+This experiment tests how moisture content shapes popcorn results by adjusting it in two directions.
+Soaking kernels in water for an hour adds moisture.
+Drying them in an oven removes it.
+You then pop each batch in a hot-air popper and count the unpopped kernels to see how the water inside each kernel affects whether it pops.

-Fruits hold a surprising amount of water inside, and drying one reveals exactly how much.
-You weigh a whole orange, slice it thin, and spread the slices on paper-covered aluminum foil.
-A desk lamp and fan speed up evaporation until the slices are completely dry.
-When you weigh them again, the difference is striking — in this experiment the orange lost about 81 percent of its weight.
-Almost all of that lost weight was moisture hidden inside the fruit.
+Fruits hold a surprising amount of water, and drying an orange reveals exactly how much.
+You weigh a whole orange, slice it thin, spread the slices on foil, and let a desk lamp and fan drive off the moisture through evaporation.
+When the slices are completely dry, you weigh them again.
+In this experiment the orange lost about 81 percent of its weight, and nearly all of that came from the water trapped inside.